minthauzens/helloit.bootcamp.lottery/README.md

 is application secure from multiple requests collisions
     i dont think so,
     validator checks if lottery has properties with one query, then with a different query the request is saved.

+Questions:
+    when should crudRepository save be used and when to write custom update query?